yogesh-pro/interview-coder-withoupaywall-opensource/README.md

 This application is built with extensibility in mind.
 You can easily add support for additional LLMs alongside the existing OpenAI integration:

-- You can add Claude, Deepseek, Grok, or any other AI model as alternative options
+- You can add additional AI model providers as alternative options through OpenRouter or direct API integration
 - The application architecture allows for multiple LLM backends to coexist
 - Users can have the freedom to choose their preferred AI provider